Table of Contents

 Difference between Forensic Psychology and Criminal Psychology

 Even though there are many similarities between the two fields, they are poles apart.
-Hence, it’s important to understand how each of these professions functions in the law enforcement and the criminal justice systems.
+Hence, it’s essential to understand how each profession functions in the law enforcement and the criminal justice systems.

 Here are a few key differences-